 “Complacency is the worst, I never allow myself to be content with what I have done, and I have always tried to instill this in everyone around me.
 Grow or die.
 If you want to innovate, don’t focus on the results.” – Amancio Ortega.

-While Ortega may have a net worth of $68.3 billion, making him the second-wealthiest person in Europe and sixth in the world, he knows that his past is what made him who he is today.
-He is famously known for being publicity-shy, letting his business and ideas be what the public sees.
-Even though Zara and the other brands under Inditex are very well known, the company itself and Ortega are hardly known outside of its industry even though it has had annual sales of up to $19 billion.
+Ortega has a net worth of $68.3 billion.
+This makes him the second-wealthiest person in Europe and the sixth-wealthiest person in the world.
+However, he knows that his past is what made him who he is today.
+He is famously known for being publicity-shy, instead letting his business and ideas speak for themselves.
+Even though Zara and the other brands under Inditex are very well known Ortega is hardly known outside the industry even despite his annual sales of up to $19 billion.

-While the fast fashion industry has come under fire in recent years because of its possible unethical working conditions and other elements, Amancio Ortega and his company have proven that through everything, they can handle anything that is thrown in their direction.
-For this reason, companies looking to be successful in their industry should follow and listen to the tactics that Ortega and his team have employed to make Inditex Group and Zara as successful as it is.
+The fast fashion industry has come under fire in recent years because of its possible unethical working conditions and other elements.
+Nevertheless, Amancio Ortega and his company have proven that they can handle anything that is thrown in their direction.
+For this reason, companies looking to be successful in their industry should follow and listen to the tactics that Ortega and his team have employed to make Inditex Group as successful as it is.